vigviswa/Airflow-Data-Pipeline-with-NewsAPI/README.md

-# Tempus Data Engineer Challenge
+# Data Engineer Pipeline in Airflow
-For this challenge,
+In this challenge,
- you will develop a simple
+ we will develop a simple
  [Apache Airflow](https://airflow.apache.org) data pipeline.

-## Challenge Summary
+## Summary
-Our data pipeline must fetch data from [News API](https://newsapi.org), transform the data into a tabular structure, and store the transformed data on [Amazon S3](https://aws.amazon.com/s3/).
+Our data pipeline fetches data from [News API](https://newsapi.org), transforms the data into a tabular structure, and stores the transformed data on [Amazon S3](https://aws.amazon.com/s3/).

 ## Quickstart
-1. We recommend starting with a fresh virtualenv using Python 3.6 on a *nix system.
+1. I recommend starting with a fresh virtualenv using Python 3.6 on a *nix system.
     * Our docker versions are docker 17.12.0-ce and docker-compose 1.18.0.
 2. Run `make init` to download project dependencies.
 3. Run `make test` to make sure basic smoke tests are passing.